dpandalai/link-in-bio-deepa/README.md

 The styling rules are within the header section.

+This program displays 4 of the links I visit often.
+These weblinks are within the body section.

-The code was validated using the HTML validator given in the lesson.
+The code was validated using the HTML validator given in the lesson (the W3C HTML Validator)

 Some rights reserved — see [LICENSE.txt](LICENSE.txt)